-The authority of sociology is no longer what it used to be.
-The discipline has lost much of its former confidence of being able to authoritatively reveal the truth about human society - the 'real' truth, solidly and reliably grounded beyond the cultural imagination.
-As a result culture is no longer conceived as a realm of 'perceptions' amenable to correction by epistemologically superior sociological knowledge about how things 'really' stand, but has come to be understood as part and parcel of social life and as such in need of serious research attention.
+Center for Sociological Research, University of Leuven, Leuven, Belgium e-mail: dick.houtman@kuleuven.be https://doi.org/10.1007/978-3-030-69649-8_2 no longer conceived as a realm of 'perceptions' amenable to correction by epistemologically superior sociological knowledge about how things 'really' stand, but has come to be understood as part and parcel of social life and as such in need of serious research attention.
 Due to this 'cultural turn' sociology has ended up in a position that is strikingly similar to the one secularization theory has always envisaged for religion, i.e., as lacking any special authority beyond its own realm.

 This reconstruction of sociology is an outcome of the crisis the discipline plunged into half a century ago, due to major controversies about whether it could actually live up to its scientific pretensions.
-All things considered it is puzzling that this so-called 'crisis of sociology' (Gouldner 1970) came as a shock and a surprise to so many sociologists back then.
+All things considered, it is puzzling that this so-called 'crisis of sociology' (Gouldner 1970) came as a shock and a surprise to so many sociologists back then.
 For half a century earlier Max Weber had already extensively discussed the issues at stake in his Wissenschaftslehre (2014 [1904]).
-More often than not, however, sociologists have interpreted Weber's analysis of the relationship between facts and values, or more generally between science and culture, as sustaining a positivist scientific outlook - an interpretation informed by the neglect of the intimate link between Weber's philosophy of science and his theory about disenchantment (e.g., Bendix 1960, xlviii).
+More often than not, however, sociologists have interpreted Weber's analysis of the relationship between facts and values, or more generally between science and culture, as sustaining a positivist scientific outlook-an interpretation informed by the neglect of the intimate link between Weber's philosophy of science and his theory about disenchantment (e.g., Bendix 1960, xlviii).

 While Weber's theory of disenchantment is one of the best known classical sociological theories, it is indeed also one of the most poorly understood ones, even among professional sociologists.
 More often than not it has been interpreted as a theory of religion becoming increasingly displaced by science, which is ironically precisely the position that Weber critiques.
 His argument is rather that due to its boundedness to the scientific 'truth imperative' (Goudsblom 1980) science cannot replace religion, because unlike the latter it cannot legitimately proclaim the 'real' meaning of the world and its multifarious manifestations, confined as it is to strictly logical and empirical analysis.
 In what follows I argue that the 'crisis of sociology' half a century ago did indeed spark such ambitions of disenchanting sociology, so that sociologists do not even need to look beyond the confines of their own discipline to see the process of disenchantment in full action.
-The process has meanwhile eroded much of the former epistemic authority of the discipline that Auguste Comte, godfather of positivism, once dubbed 'the queen of the sciences'.
+The process has meanwhile eroded much of the former epistemic authority of the discipline that Auguste Comte, the godfather of positivism, once dubbed 'the queen of the sciences.'

-2. Max Weber and the Disenchantment of the World
+2 Max Weber and the Disenchantment of the World

-2.1.
-From Religion to Science?
+2.1 From Religion to Science?